 The philosophy of Adventist education emphasizes the development of the spiritual, physical, emotional, and social aspects of students.
 This philosophy is Christ-centered.
 The SDA Church teaches that God's character and purposes for the universe are revealed in the Bible, in Jesus Christ, and nature, and through the guidance of the Holy Spirit, these Bible truths can be understood.
-For that reason, the SDA Church views education as redemptive, aimed at restoring the lost human beings to the image of their creator.12 The school chaplain, therefore, is an integral part of the Adventist education.
+For that reason, the SDA Church views education as redemptive, aimed at restoring the lost human beings to the image of their creator.
+The school chaplain, therefore, is an integral part of the Adventist educational system in realizing the goal of Adventist education.